jerrymannel/py-sudoku/README.md

 Yet another Sudoku solver

 This **doesn't** use the common backtracking algorithms to solve puzzles that are easy, medium and hard.

-How ever this doesn't work for expert level puzzles.
+However,this **doesn't work for expert level puzzles**.
 Probably i have to look at backtracking algorithm for this.

 # Usage and Description